viv1/viv1.github.io/_posts/2024-08-07-using-google-smtp-to-send-free-emails-for-personal-use.md

 Gmail's SMTP server offers several advantages for personal use.

 1. **Stability**: Gmail's infrastructure is robust and reliable.
-2. **Quick & Easy Setup**: You can set up Gmail SMTP in under 5 minutes.
+2. **Quick & Easy Setup**: You can set up Gmail SMTP in under 5 minutes, requires no domain management.
 3. **Reliability for Personal Use**: For individuals and small-scale senders, Gmail's SMTP service is more than sufficient and highly dependable.
 4. **Budget Friendly**: Standard Gmail accounts allowws for 500 emails in a 24-hour period, making it an excellent choice for those on a budget.